wallyflowers/Where-the-Wall-Falls/src/lib/posts/side_effect.md

 ---

-A post hoc pooled subgroup analysis of 1573 patients ruled That a statistically significant baseline anxiety by treatment interaction was observed for the Montgomery–Åsberg Depression Rating Scale (P = 0.0152).
+A post hoc pooled subgroup analysis of 1573 patients ruled that a statistically significant baseline anxiety by treatment interaction was observed for the Montgomery–Åsberg Depression Rating Scale (P = 0.0152).
 My body pulses with the same foreign material.
 Do I belong with them?
 With each passing day, I feel less and less like *anyone*.